Germinating the seeds

 The seeds will sprout at different times, usually between 2 and 12 months.
 The germination rate with fresh seed is high, so don't give up on any before 1 year.
 Once they sprout, give them bright light, but shade them from strong sun.
 Avoid transplanting them until they are 1-2 years old.

 Seedlings are very slow-growing the first 3 years and don't need much fertilizer.
-Give a small feeding every 2 weeks with a very dilute (1/8 strength) liquid fertilizer.
-Hydroponic fertilizer is best for this, because it is easily absorbed and contains all essential nutrients.
-I use General Hydroponics Flora fertilizer, using 1 teaspoon/gallon (5 mL per 4 liters).
-Once they are 2 years old, you may switch to granular fertilizer.
+Feed every 2 weeks with a small amount of very dilute (1/8 strength) liquid fertilizer.
+Hydroponic fertilizer is ideal for this, because it is easily absorbed and contains all essential nutrients.
+Once they are 2 years old, you may switch to granular fertilizer that contains micronutrients.
 Or continue feeding every 2 weeks with liquid fertilizer at 1/8 strength.

 Growing older plants..